You cannot trust anyone --- “One may smile, and smile, and be a villain.”

 The victim’s effort to recover the money is always a race against time.
 It is therefore always advisable to act as soon as possible, and ideally within 24 hours from the fund transfer, as thereafter the fraudster is very likely to have already dissipated the funds.
 If law enforcement authorities or banks have not decided to freeze the relevant accounts, the victim should seek assistance from lawyers to apply for a Mareva Injunction (i.e. asset-freezing order) on the civil route to prevent dissipation.

 If the money is successfully retained in the bank account pursuant to the injunction, civil proceedings should be commenced against the bank account holder to recover the money in equity.
-The fraudster is very unlikely to contest the proceedings (by this time he probably has absconded) so the victim can apply for default judgment against the fraudster unhindered.
+The fraudster is very unlikely to contest the proceedings (by this time he probably has absconded) so the victim can apply for a monetary default judgment against the fraudster unhindered.
 To actually recover the money, the victim then needs to apply for a garnishee order, which once granted will compel the bank to directly transfer the money from the fraudster’s bank account to the victim.

 If the money has already been dissipated by the time the injunction is obtained, the victim will have to take extra steps to “trace” the money.
 A discovery order for banker’s record needs to be obtained first, so that the victim can ascertain the flow of the money and track down where it was transferred to.
 Most of the time it would be a cross-jurisdiction transfer, which adds another obstacle to the victim’s recovery.
 The victim will have to engage lawyers in that jurisdiction to commence new proceedings against the new, foreign recipient of the money, and also conduct further discovery and tracing to ascertain the latest whereabouts of the money.
 As one may see, if the money cannot be frozen in time, the matter will be very complicated with time and costs spiraling out of control, and at the end of the day, the fraudster may still be one step ahead of the victim so that the victim cannot recover the stolen money.
 This is exactly why the victim is advised above to act as soon as possible.